RobbieMcKinstry/deliverable_1/test_case.md

 IDENTIFIER: NFUN-IDEMPOTENT
 TEST CASE:  8
 PRECONDITIONS: Load the webpage `http://www.thinkthroughmath.com/request-a-demo/`.
-INPUT VALUES:
+INPUT VALUES: N/A
 EXECUTION STEPS:
-    1. Complete the form with all approperate values.
+    1. Complete the form with all appropriate values.
     2. Press sumbit twice within quick succession, before the page reloads.
     3. Assert that there are not two identical records in the database with the information you provided.
 OUTPUT VALUES: